 It takes us about an hour to reach the junction with the Shadow Lake Track, which means we’re a bit of over half the distance and almost half the elevation gain.
 Unfortunately, while it’s not raining, it looks like there is low cloud over Mt Rufus.

-From the junction the track heads more or less directly ahead to the mountain ridge, through sub-alpine snowgum forest.
+From the junction, the track heads more or less directly ahead to the mountain ridge, through sub-alpine snowgum forest.

 The good news is that it looks like the clouds are clearing, with the long summit ridge of Mt Rufus visible ahead of us.

 After the “field of flowers” the track climbs steeply up to the base of the summit ridge – we’re feeling a bit unprepared as we encounter a few other hikers in serious wet weather gear.
-Below us is Lake St Clair, with the view sometimes improving as we gain altitude – and sometimes vanishing altogether in the clouds.
+Below us is Lake St Clair, with the view ocassionally improving as we gain altitude – and sometimes vanishing altogether in the clouds.